Bread Dad

 • This recipe uses bread machine yeast (instant yeast) and NOT active dry yeast.

-• When adding the yeast, it should be placed in a position that is separate from the salt (i.e. placed on opposite sides of the bread pan).
+• When adding the yeast, it should be placed in a position that is separate from the salt (e.g. placed on opposite sides of the bread pan).
 Close contact with salt can kill or slow the growth of the yeast.
 I like to make a small “divot” on top of the flour in order to hold the yeast (separate from the salt) before the bread machine starts mixing the ingredients.

-• Once you have mastered basic bread machine bread recipes (like this bread), you might like to try some more advanced bread machine bread recipes (i.e. French bread or Italian bread).
+• Once you have mastered basic bread machine bread recipes (like this bread), you might like to try some more advanced bread machine bread recipes (e.g. French bread or Italian bread).
 In these recipes, the bread machine will still do the hard work of kneading the dough but you will have to shape the bread by hand.

 • According to Wikipedia, “In a 100-gram (3 1⁄2-ounce) serving, oats provide 1,630 kilojoules (389 kilocalories) of food energy and are a rich source (20% or more of the Daily Value, DV) of protein (34% DV), dietary fiber (44% DV), several B vitamins and numerous dietary minerals”.